MicrosoftDocs/minecraft-creator/creator/TestDocs/CommandBlocks.md

 The Scoreboard is a gameplay system that exists within Minecraft that can keep track of players, objectives, and score values.
 The scoreboard enables Creators a wide use of options to create unique gameplay styles.
 In this tutorial, you will have a single objective and value in order to track when a player has completed the task.

-1. In Minecraft, Open up the chat dialogue box (T on Windows 10 OS)
+1. In Minecraft, Open up the chat dialogue box (T or Enter on Windows 10 OS)
 1. Enter the following command: `/scoreboard objectives add wool_placed dummy`.
     1. The command is adding a brand new objective called Wool_Placed.
 Dummy fills the argument since scores can only be adjusted via commands.
 1. Enter the following command: `/scoreboard players set @player wool_placed 0`.